AI Voice Agents in Healthcare Market: 2026, 37.9% CAGR

 As adoption accelerates, we’re seeing health systems prioritize vendors that offer tighter control over the full pipeline: not just the AI model, but the network, compute, and call routing underneath it.
 Reducing latency by even a few hundred milliseconds materially changes how “human” an automated call feels.
 And in regulated environments, visibility into the full stack matters for compliance, reporting, and reliability.

 This is why infrastructure is becoming a differentiator.
-The next wave of voice AI in healthcare will be powered by vendors who can deliver end-to-end performance, not just conversational intelligence.
+The next wave of voice AI in healthcare will be powered by vendors who can deliver end to end performance, not just conversational intelligence.

 The Technology Under the Hood